Barber–Scotia College: 2016–present

 In February 2021, the city and the college made a formal agreement to work together.

 Douglass and Chairwoman Karen M. Soares, with the aid of Congresswoman Alma Adams, were able to get a 21-year, estimated, $12 million loan forgiven.
 This program was administered by the Department of Education's HBCU Capital Finance Program.
 The program provided low-cost capital to finance improvements to the infrastructure of the nation's Historically Black Colleges and Universities.

 The Association for Biblical Higher Education said the college had inquired about accreditation but as of July 2021 had not started the process, which would take eight to ten years.

 A community survey received a strong response, and studies were planned for renovating and reusing the buildings.
 A partnership with Cabarrus County Schools was considered.
 After lack of cooperation from college leaders, the agreement with the city ended in November 2021.

-According to a February 1, 2022 press release, Douglass and Soares resigned.
-Tracey Flemmings was named interim president, and Roberta Pinckney became chair.
+According to a February 1, 2022 press release, Roberta Pinckney became chair of the board.

 An August 2022 article in the Independent Tribune said, "seven of the 15 buildings are deemed unoccupiable", that six others needed violations to be corrected, and that the college had awarded no degrees in 18 years.
 The article said that none of the college's leaders lived in the county, and that the college claimed to have 24 students who would be studying entrepreneurship, religion, and renewable energy in September 2022.
-The article also said college leaders announced a partnership with the unaccredited, for-profit Medcerts for health services training online.
+College leaders announced a partnership with the unaccredited, for-profit Medcerts for health services training online.
 The Cabarrus County tax assessor was determining whether the college still qualified as a nonprofit; if not, land and buildings worth almost $12 million could be sold.

-As of December 2022 The Charlotte Observer reported four students were taking classes, all online.
+As of December 2022 The Charlotte Observer reported four students were taking classes, all online, and in 2023, the college held a graduation ceremony for four online students.
 An investigation by WSOC-TV revealed that Cabarrus County was considering ending the college's tax exemption.

 In a March 16, 2023 news release, the city announced that a task force formed in 2017 to help the college was disbanding.
 The task force accused the college of not cooperating.

+A July 6, 2023 news release stated that trustees appointed Chris V. Rey, former mayor of Spring Lake, North Carolina, to succeed Flemmings as president.

+On April 30, 2024, Partners for Rural Impact and Elizabeth City State University awarded Barber–Scotia College with a $32,500 grant to spearhead a workforce development program aimed at revitalizing the Sage Library situated on the college campus.

+The Independent Tribune reported in August 2025 that 90 students were expected on August 22, the first to take classes on campus "for the first time in nearly a decade".

+Academics

+The college offers the following four degree programs: Bachelor of Arts in business, Bachelor of Arts in Religious Studies, Bachelor of Arts in Sports Management and a Bachelor of Science in Bio-Energy.
+Each academic discipline has several fields of concentration.